Dam-0/pwnagotchi-install-script/README.md

 # pwnagotchi-install-script
-Automated pwnagotchi install for RPI 4 B (Debain 11 - Bookworm) (Might work for 5?)
+Automated pwnagotchi install for raspbery pi 4 B (Debain 12 - Bookworm) (Might work for 5?)

 I Use 64bit lite, but should work with all of them?